kvakvs/beam_bots/Doc/source/index.rst

 *   Server: Write UInt64 session id.
 *   Server: Write UInt32 = 16 (size of array)
 *   Server: Write 16 Float32 with distances to the nearest collision with the geometry or another car.
+Special value 1'000'000.0 means "too far" (beyond the limit of RAY_MAX_DIST=3'000cm or 30m).